1) What is the purpose of the PSSP?

 4) What are the module dates?

-Module 4 opens on March 29.
-Studies will be open until April 26 (6pm).
+Module 2 opens November 8.
+Studies will be open until November 23 (6pm).

 5) Can I fulfill the course requirement in some way other than participating in research studies?

 Yes.
-If you do not wish to participate in research studies, you can fulfill the requirement by writing a 1,300-word research-oriented reaction paper.
-Expectations for this paper, including submission instructions, are here.
-The reaction paper is due April 27 at 5pm.
+If you do not wish to participate in research studies, you can fulfill the requirement by writing an 800-word research-oriented reaction paper.
+Expectations for this paper, including submission instructions, are here (link will become active in October).
+The reaction paper is due December 1 at 6pm—a firm deadline.

 6) What happens if I participate in some studies, but not enough to earn 8 credits by the end of the semester?